-Ningaloo Reef and Christmas Island Dive Centres, Western Australia
+Ningaloo Reef and Christmas Island Dive Centres & Liveaboards, Western Australia

 Ningaloo Reef fringes Western Australia's coast from Shark Bay north to the Cape Range peninsula.
 It is the longest fringing barrier reef in Australia, and, interestingly, is the only example in the world of extensive fringing coral reef on the west coast of a continent.
 Diving activities centre around Exmouth (1300 km North of Perth) and Coral Bay (100 km south of Exmouth).
 It is famous for the whale shark migration in late March.
 At other times of year humpback whales migrate this coast, as do manta rays, although mantas can generally be found in Coral Bay year round.

 The weather tends to be warm and dry throughout the year, with the hottest months being February and March when air temperatures vary between 23 and 33 oC.
 Temperatures offshore are generally less extreme.
 Surface water temperatures range from 26-31 oC in Summer (December - March) and 19-24 oC in Winter.
 Tropical cyclones are common in February and March, but have been recorded as early as December and as late as May.
 Southern parts of the reef are slightly less influenced by cyclonic activity than the north.

 Compare Australia liveaboards.
 Book now & pay later.

 Please tell us about Australian dive centres you have used.
 Fill in the form at http://www.scubatravel.co.uk/recommend.html.

 View prices and book diving online…

 "I went with Exmouth Dive and they were really good."